junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Cas."
 Dean breathes out, having to admit.
 "Yeah, I'm worried about him.
 I got reason to."

 Jo hums thoughtfully, picking her words carefully.
 "He seemed a little different now, since the last time I remember.
 The Castiel I knew was all powerful and real angelic, with all those energies and powers and wings.
-Now he seemed... more soft, more human."
+Now he seems... softer, more human."

 Dean lowers his head, rubbing his temple with a bitter huff.
 "Yeah, tell me about it.
 He's gone through a lot, the life with us is tiring."
-"Tiring" isn't even enough to *begin* to cover how much Cas's been through, Dean thinks.
+"Tiring" isn't even enough to *begin* to cover how much Cas has been through, Dean thinks.
 He died and came back so many times, he turned human too.
 He's totally exhausted lately.
 When's the last *he* saw Cas go all powerful and celestial?
 Dean frowns deeper.

 "That's not what I mean," Jo cuts his thoughts off.